cryptocrowd-city/xcrc-core-wallet/doc/xaya/trading.md

 The basic setting is as follows:  A *seller* owns some assets in the game state of some application on the CRyptoCrowd platform (or perhaps provides services).
-A *buyer* wants to buy those assets (or hire services), **paying directly in CHI**.
+A *buyer* wants to buy those assets (or hire services), **paying directly in XCRC**.
 (Trades and payment in currencies or assets belonging to the game state itself can be implemented easily simply by designing the game rules accordingly.
-Only trades between CHI and game assets are harder to do and will thus be discussed here.)
+Only trades between XCRC and game assets are harder to do and will thus be discussed here.)

-This can be accomplished in a **trustless manner** through an *atomic transaction*:  Roughly speaking, buyer and seller cooperate to build a single transaction together, which performs the desired update in the game state (e.g. sending assets from seller to buyer) *while at the same time* sending CHI from buyer to seller.
+This can be accomplished in a **trustless manner** through an *atomic transaction*:  Roughly speaking, buyer and seller cooperate to build a single transaction together, which performs the desired update in the game state (e.g. sending assets from seller to buyer) *while at the same time* sending XCRC from buyer to seller.
 By doing that in a single transaction, it is guaranteed that either both effects take place (buyer and seller get what they want) or none (in which case noone of them lost anything).
-It is not possible at all for one party to defraud the other, e.g. for the seller to get CHI without transferring the sold assets to the buyer.
+It is not possible at all for one party to defraud the other, e.g. for the seller to get XCRC without transferring the sold assets to the buyer.
 Atomic transactions can be compared to [CoinJoin's](https://en.bitcoin.it/wiki/CoinJoin) in Bitcoin.